deliveroo/routemaster/README.md

 Set `ROUTEMASTER_REDIS_MIN_MEM` to the threshold, in bytes (10MB by default).
-If less than this value is free, the auto-dropper will remove messages until twice the treshold in free memory is available.
+If less than this value is free, the auto-dropper will remove messages until twice the threshold in free memory is available.

 The auto-dropper runs every 30 seconds.